25

 ๐ŸŽฏ Learning Objective 2: Advanced Diuretic Management and Resistance

-Objective: Implement sophisticated diuretic strategies including Yale index assessment and sequential nephron blockade
+Objective: Implement sophisticated diuretic strategies including spot urine sodium response assessment (Testani 2016) and sequential nephron blockade

 19

-A patient on furosemide 80 mg IV BID has a Yale index of 2.8.
+A patient on furosemide 80 mg IV BID has spot UNa 35 mEq/L at 2 hours post-dose.
 What is the most evidence-based next step?

 A) Continue same dose and reassess in 24 hours